• Skip to primary navigation

 A jar of chocolate orange overnight oats garnished with orange zest.

 These chocolate orange overnight oats are the best!
 They are so easy to make and this healthy overnight oats recipe tastes like a Terry's chocolate orange, yet is made with good for you ingredients.
-This healthy breakfast is naturally gluten free, dairy free and vegan too.
+This healthy breakfast is naturally gluten-free, dairy-free and vegan too.

 Table of Contents

-• Why you will love this recipe:
+• Why you will love these oats:

 • Recipe variations and add ins: